davidszotten/pytest-cagoule/README.rst

-Pytest-Cagoule
+pytest-cagoule
 ==============

-**Pytest-Cagoule** is a pytest plugin to find which tests interact with the code you've just changed.
+**pytest-cagoule** is a pytest plugin to find which tests interact with the code you've just changed.